 Don’t put fundraising first, put your business first.
 This works best if you have a team of three or more co-founders.
 One person deals with the investors and the others stay the course.
-Not only is it a wonderful distraction to keep your head down and work hard, but it says something about a startup that can still grow, close new deals and release shiny new product rollouts, even in the midst of fundraising.
+Not only is it a wonderful distraction to keep your head down and work hard, but it says something about a startup that can still grow revenue and release shiny new product rollouts, even in the midst of fundraising.
 Potential investors won’t help but notice the way you run your business with such discipline and passion.

 Take care of you

 This one is a life lesson that most entrepreneurs learn the hard way.
 There will never be enough hours in the day and stress, well, it’s unavoidable.
 It’s a part of the process.
-Fundraising will take over your life, but it’s still important to carve out time for you—even if it’s a slow-paced 30-minute jog or a quick dinner with friends.
+Fundraising will take over your life, so important to carve out time for you — even if it’s a slow-paced 30-minute jog or a quick dinner with friends.